Diffusion Models for Imperceptible and Transferable Adversarial Attack: Experiments

-\paragraph{Implementation Details.} We leverage DDIM \cite{songdenoising} as the sampler of the Stable Diffusion \cite{rombach2022high}.
+\textbf{Implementation Details.} We leverage DDIM \citep{songdenoising} as the sampler of the Stable Diffusion \citep{rombach2022high}.
 The number of steps is set to 20 and we apply 5 DDIM Inversion steps of the initial clean image.
 In the inversion process, the guidance scale is set to 0, while in the denoising process, we set it to 2.5.
-For optimizing the latent $x_t$, we adopt AdamW \cite{loshchilovdecoupled} with the learning rate set to 1e$^{-2}$ and the iterations set to 30.
+For optimizing the latent $x_t$, we adopt AdamW \citep{loshchilovdecoupled} with the learning rate set to 1e$^{-2}$ and the iterations set to 30.
 The weight factors $\alpha$, $\beta$, $\gamma$ in Eq. \ref{eq: general loss} are set to 10, 10000, 100 respectively.
-All the experiments are run on a single RTX 3090 GPU.
+All experiments are run on a single RTX 3090 GPU.

-\paragraph{Evaluation Metrics.} We adopt top-1 accuracy to evaluate the performance of the attack methods.
-Besides, we leverage Frechet Inception Distance (FID) \cite{heusel2017gans} as the indicator of the human-imperceptibility of the crafted adversarial examples.
+\textbf{Evaluation Metrics.} We adopt top-1 accuracy to evaluate the performance of the attack methods and leverage Frechet Inception Distance (FID) \citep{heusel2017gans} as the indicator of the human imperceptibility of the crafted adversarial examples.
+A full-referenced metric, LPIPS \citep{zhang2018unreasonable}, is also used to assess the perceptual differences which can be found in Appendix \ref{app: more results on normally trained models}, \ref{app: performance on more datasets}, \ref{app: comparison with GAN attacks}.